 When should I be thinking about replacing my furnace?

 If your furnace is over 12 years old, it might be prone to having some issues sometime in the near future.
-It could be during stressful conditions like we just had the last 15 days, at the end of the heating season, or during the beginning of the air conditioning season.
+It could be during stressful conditions, at the end of the heating season, or during the beginning of the air conditioning season.

 Why the new heating and cooling technology may be better.